coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

 To receive notifications related to activity in the Cardano Node GitHub repository, configure [Watch](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#automatic-watching) functionality.
 {% endhint %}

-The following procedure describes how to upgrade your Cardano node to the latest version.
+The following procedure describes how to upgrade your Cardano node to the current version.

 {% hint style="info" %}
-For procedures to upgrade older Cardano versions, see the [archive](./upgrading-a-node-archive.md).
+For instructions on upgrading to a previous Cardano version, see the [archive](./upgrading-a-node-archive.md).
 {% endhint %}

 ## :satellite: How to Perform an Upgrade